The use of an Adrenal Glandular is another option for supporting lowered adrenal function.

 THE ADRENALS, YOUR STRESS MANAGEMENT SYSTEM!

-The adrenal glands are two glands in one and each have different functions in the body.
+The adrenal glands are two glands in one and each has different functions in the body.
 The inner adrenal glands make adrenalin.
 Adrenalin controls body temperature, the bottom number of blood pressure readings, the speed of pulse, the ability to deal with stress, the ability to multitask, memory, sexual function, and many other things.

 UNDERSTANDING THE ADRENAL RHYTHM AND ITS IMPORTANCE TO YOUR HEALTH.